ramgsuri/ramgsuri.github.io/_posts/2020-01-21-first-post.md

 *  Thou shall push shorter and frequent commits :

-*  Thou shall ensure pipeline ( last mile test ) is green :
+*  Thou shall ensure pipeline ( all stages of pipeline including tests ) is green :

 *  Thou shall revert the commit in case it fails and fix is going to take longer :

-*  Thou should run the unit, functional and/or integration tests (as appropriate) before making a commit :
+*  Thou should run the unit, functional and (or) integration tests (as appropriate) before making a commit :

 *  Thou shalt not commit secrets to open source code repositories :

-*  Thou shall update the dev Wiki (Confluence) with any new patterns, approaches, techie things of interest.
-Introducing builders in tests to help us create objects :
+*  Thou shall update the dev Wiki (Confluence) with any new patterns, approaches, techie things of interest :

 *  Thou shall callout, discuss and share the high level design decisions for all the critical and major functional areas before implementation :